jkoick/Dora/src/content/homepage/-index.md

   - enable: true
     image: '/images/improve-target-1.svg'
     title: Compliance Assurance
-    subtitle: Deliverables Aligned With DORA and Standards of National Competent Authorities
+    subtitle: Deliverables Aligned With DORA and Standards of NCAs
     description: |
       All deliverables are structured in alignment with Chapter IV of DORA and are prepared for supervisory review.
 Our outputs are designed to support auditability, traceability, and the principle of proportionality, in accordance with the entity’s classification under DORA and expectations of national competent authorities.
     video: